caneara/iodine/README.md

 Iodine.isInteger(item_2); // false
 ```

+Single checks return a `true` or `false` value, indicating whether the item passed validation.

 ## Multiple checks

 If you want to verify whether an item passes a set of rules, you should use the main `is` method.
 This method accepts two parameters.
 The first, is the item you want to check.
 The second, is an array of rules that should be run in sequence e.g.